genpozi/Pozitive-LaunchPad/README.md

 *   **Quick Access**: Toggle the drawer to "Saved" mode to view your personal tool dock instantly.

 ### 🎓 Deep-Dive Learn Hub
-*   **Integrated Learning**: Select tools (like Lovable, Cursor, ComfyUI) feature a "Learn App" experience—a dedicated dashboard connecting you to:
+*   **Integrated Learning**: Select tools (like Lovable, Cursor, ComfyUI, Gemini Advanced) feature a "Learn App" experience—a dedicated dashboard connecting you to:
     *   **Pro Tips & Cheatsheets**: Copy-pasteable advanced workflows.
     *   **Curated Video Tutorials**: The best content from YouTube's top AI educators.
     *   **Community Hubs**: Direct links to Discords, Subreddits, and Documentation.